1300 088 065

 IT Contractor or IT Consultant

 This is one of the more common types of contractors that we help with arranging home loans.
-IT Contractors are some of the best-paid workers across Australia, and so many banks do not understand their type of work and decline their applications.
+IT Contractors are some of the best-paid workers across Australia, but so many banks do not understand their type of work and decline their applications.
 Due to the high employer demand and relatively low risk, we have several banks we work with that can assist IT Contractors with getting a home loan.

 IT contractors are some of the best paid in Australia but many banks decline their applications because they do not understand this type of income.
 At Hunter Galloway, we work with several banks that can assist IT contractors with getting a home loan.